Dorset 2023 Summer MapRun League

 The courses will be loaded onto the MapRun server, and pdf files of the map can be downloaded and printed from this page of the website.
-Some of the maps will be A4 sections of our existing orienteering maps, later there may be street maps generated using the Open Orienteering Map project.
+Initially, some of the maps will be A4 sections of our existing orienteering maps, later there will also be street maps generated using the Open Orienteering Map project, as at Shaftesbury.

 These are open training courses and no code or pin number is needed to access them.

-We must emphasise that you must follow the Government advice on travel at all times and only run on areas within a short jog, drive or cycle ride from your home.
+We must emphasise that you must follow the Government advice on travel at all times .
 These courses are not registered with British Orienteering as events or activities and so you are not covered by BOF public liability insurance: you are simply going for a private run.